oracle/bots-node-sdk/bin/CLI.md

 > **NOTE:** Open a node debugger port on the service with `node --inspect $(which bots-node-sdk) service .`, or `node --inspect node_modules/@oracle/bots-node-sdk/bin/sdk.js service .` if on Windows.
-A node supervisor mayalso be used in the same way.
+A node supervisor may also be used in the same way.

 ### 4. Package for Deployment: `pack [options]`